 - Muscular atrophy

-It’s important to reiterate here that the body does produce it’s own Creatine.
-And since the majority of vegans appear to be healthy enough, it’s likely that for most of us, the body produces enough to avoid these issues.
+It’s important to reiterate here that the body makes it’s own Creatine and since the majority of vegans appear to be healthy, it’s likely that for most of us, the body produces enough to avoid these issues.

-If you are suffering from any of the above, or from other vague health issues – such as mild depression, reduced athletic performance or minor cognitive impairment, supplementation certainly seems worthy of investigation.
+If you are suffering from any of the above, or from other vague health issues – such as mild depression, reduced athletic performance or minor cognitive impairment, supplementation certainly seems worthy of investigation though.

 Are there any direct benefits to ensuring healthy levels of Creatine?